 QUESTION: Does Mrs. Miller really count all the seeds in the pumpkin?ANSWER: Absolutely, YES!!
 And here’s how she does it: 1.
 First, she cuts the top off the pumpkin and gets all her materials ready: Spoon, wax paper, flashlight, and paper towels because her hands get really messy and slippery.
 2. Second, she takes all … Continue reading London Is Our Pumpkin Seed Contest Winner!

-After learning that her husband has been faithful, Caroline goes on a trip to London by herself.
+After learning that her husband has been unfaithful, Caroline goes on a trip to London by herself.
 Even though the trip was supposed to be an anniversary trip with her husband, Caroline goes alone and embarks on a personal quest.
 The novel is empowering because it features a character who wants to reshape her circumstances: … Continue reading Book Review: The Lost Apothecary by Sarah Penner

 Don't miss Natalie D. Richards' Five Total Strangers available through Overdrive's Big Library Read through November 15.
 Big Library Reads allows readers to connect by reading the same eBook or eAudiobook for a limited time.
 After finding herself stranded at an airport, Mira accepts a ride with five strangers--each of whom is hiding something.
 A … Continue reading Overdrive’s Big Read